elasticio/elasticio.github.io/content/_components/msdynamics-crm/legacy-behavior.md

 Some performance problems may be observed especially for Quotes, Invoices and Orders - they all have lineas, meaning that processing them required a high number of messages.
 In practice, a few out of memory errors were observed.
 If this happens, try the following:
-1. Reduce number of messages processed per flow iteration
+1. Reduce number of messages processed per flow iteration.
-2. Allocate additional memory to CRM containers, using {{site.data.tenant.name}} Repo Environment Variables
+2. Allocate additional memory to CRM containers, using {{site.data.tenant.name}} Repo Environment Variables.

 ### Actions: Quotes, Invoices, Orders

 These are using `baseListAction.js` and `baseDetailsAction.js`.
 The component is:
-* first, creating the empty Quote/Invoice/Order
+* First, creating the empty Quote/Invoice/Order.
-* then, adding details/lines, one by one
+* Then, adding details/lines, one by one.

 Adding the details one by one implies a risk: incomplete data in case an error is thrown while iterating through the details.
 Adding details in bulk would be a desirable option, however, this does not seem possible in CRM.